dead0eye/free-printable-resources/README.md

 ## Future updates

-- **Localization** - Creating all of these printable PDFs into popular languages.
+- Localization of all printable PDFs into popular languages.

 ---